Development plans and policies

 The Strategic Development Plan sets the strategic policy framework and development strategy for growth and environmental protection in this part of Scotland to 2032.
 The plan is currently under review.

-The plan is produced by Strategic Development Planning Authority for Edinburgh and South East Scotland, otherwise known as SESplan.
-It covers 6 local authority areas, including Midlothian, Edinburgh, East Lothian , Fife, Scottish Borders and West Lothian.
+The plan is produced by the Strategic Development Planning Authority for Edinburgh and South East Scotland, otherwise known as SESplan.
+It covers 6 local authority areas, including Midlothian, City of Edinburgh, East Lothian , Fife, Scottish Borders and West Lothian.

 Full details of the current Strategic Develoment plan, its review and current status are on the SESplan website.